-SM CODE UART_SM_2 Description Information redundancy techniques on messages
+SM CODE UART_SM_2

+Description nformation redundancy techniques on messages

-SM CODE UART_SM_2 Ownership End user Detailed implementation This method is implemented adding to data packets transferred by UART a redundancy check (like a CRC check, or similar one) with encoding capability.
+Ownership End user

+Detailed implementation This method is implemented adding to data packets transferred by UART a redundancy check (like a CRC check, or similar one) with encoding capability.
 The checksum encoding capability must be robust enough to guarantee at least 90% probability of detection for a single bit flip in the data packet.
-Consistency of data packet must be checked by the application software before consuming data Error reporting Depends on implementation Fault detection time Depends on implementation Addressed fault model Permanent and Transient Dependency on MCU configuration None Initialization Depends on implementation Periodicity On demand Test for the diagnostic Not needed Multiple faults protection CPU_SM_0: periodical core self-test software Recommendations and known limitations It is assumed that the remote UART counterpart has an equivalent capability of performing the check described.
-Transmission full redundancy (message repetition) should not be used because its detection capability is limited to a subset of communication unit failure modes.
-To give an example on checksum encoding capability, using just a bit-by-bit addition is unappropriated
+Consistency of data packet must be checked by the application software before using data.

+Error reporting Depends on implementation

+Fault detection time Depends on implementation

+Addressed fault model Permanent and Transient

+Dependency on MCU configuration None

+Initialization Depends on implementation

+Periodicity On demand

+Test for the diagnostic Not needed

+Multiple faults protection CPU_SM_0: periodical core self-test software

+Recommendations and known limitations ······································

 SM CODE UART_SM_3

 Description Information redundancy techniques on messages, including end-to-end safing

 Ownership End user

 Detailed implementation This method aims to protect the communication between a peripheral and his external counterpart.

-Detailed implementation Refer to CAN_SM_2 description for detailed information
+Refer to CAN SM 2 description for detailed information.

 Error reporting Refer to CAN_SM_2

 Fault detection time Refer to CAN_SM_2

 Addressed fault model Refer to CAN_SM_2

 Dependency on MCU configuration Refer to CAN_SM_2

 Initialization Refer to CAN_SM_2

 Periodicity Refer to CAN_SM_2

 Test for the diagnostic Refer to CAN_SM_2

 Multiple faults protection Refer to CAN_SM_2

-Recommendations and known limitations Important note: it is assumed that the remote UART counterpart has an equivalent capability of performing the checks described.

-Refer to CAN_SM_2 for further notice
+Recommendations and known limitations Note: It is assumed that the remote UART counterpart has an equivalent capability of performing the checks described.
+Refer to CAN_SM_2 for further notice.